Icinga/icinga2/doc/19-library-reference.md

     function min(...);

 Returns the smallest argument.
 A variable number of arguments can be specified.
-If no arguments are given +Infinity is returned.
+If no arguments are given, +Infinity is returned.

 ### <a id="math-pow"></a> Math.pow